 Located on the south coast of the UK in the county of Hampshire, Southampton is a friendly and diverse city enjoying a mild climate and fast transportation links to other UK and global cities.
 Southampton has its own distinctive character with a rich maritime heritage and a focus on water sports, sailing and ocean racing, as well as being one of the most important ports in the UK.
-Southampton is also the major port for cruise ships and a candidate for the City of Culture in 2025.
+Southampton is also the major port for cruise ships and was one of the 4 shortlisted locations for the 2025 UK City of Culture.

 City of Southampton